HankMcCoy/fluxium/README.md

 Summary
 -------

 A small wrapper around Nuclear JS, Fluxium allows you to write your actions and stores as plain JS objects.
-Action creators do not directly dispatch actions, but instead return observable streams of actions.
+The action creators of Flux, which traditionally dispatch actions via a central dispatch method, are replaced with intents which return observable streams of actions which Fluxium takes care of dispatching.

 Example
 -------